 Interrelated problems and solutions

 Global Policies will develop into a range of interrelated measures to tackle a range of interrelated issues.
-For example, World-Citizens might suggest a policy such as International Monetary Reform to tackle boom and bust economics and joblessness by generating funds to kick start a Green Industrial Revolution thus mitigating the effects of climate change and mass extinction.
+For example, Earth-Citizens might suggest a policy such as International Monetary Reform to tackle boom and bust economics and joblessness by generating funds to kick start a Green Industrial Revolution thus mitigating the effects of climate change and mass extinction.

 How will the global policies be implemented?